-Please be sure to contact your local licensed firearms retailer, state department of justice. attorney general, local police or sheriff's office, and/or a licensed attorney to ascertain if there have been any additional changes in laws pertaining to ownership of firearms within your locality.
+Within your locality.
 Firearms laws change so rapidly and in so many places that it is impractical for the manufacturer to provide notification to the firearms owner or user of every legal nuance in every locality.
 It is the user's responsibility to know all laws in their jurisdiction prior to purchasing or using this firearm.

-Every time the trigger is functioned, a new round will automatically be loaded into the chamber until all ammunition is depleted.
+This is a semiautomatic firearm!
+Every time the firearm is fired, a new round will automatically be loaded into the chamber until all ammunition is depleted.
 Removing the magazine may not completely unload the firearm.
 The user must also lock the bolt back and check that the chamber is clear.
 This firearm does not utilize a magazine disconnect.
-If a round is left in the chamber and the trigger is depressed (or released while in Binary Mode,) the ammunition will discharge even if the magazine or sled is removed!
+If a round is left in the chamber and the trigger is depressed, the ammunition will discharge even if the magazine is removed!
 Be aware that firearms equipped with a Binary Firing System® or Release Firing SystemTM operate differently and users must follow the specific directions that accompany those products.